ranerlich7/checkpoint_avanan/readme.md

 # high scale
-FastAPI was used along with async function stress test applied using
+FastAPI was used along with async function stress test applied using locust
+run:

+* locust -f locustfile.py

 # unit-tests
 basic unit test was provided. it can be extended if needed
 run:

-python -m unittest test.py
+* python -m unittest test.py

-# todo
+# Docker support

 Use gunicorn with non-blocking async workers Containerize the app with Docker